The Banners of the Chiddingly Parish Bonfire Society

 The 'Humbugs' Banner

 This miniature banner was introduced for our juvenile section - the 'Chiddingly Humbugs' and made its debut at East Hoathly & Halland Bonfire on Saturday 9th November 2024.
-This creation was designed by Roz, printed by Rob M. And put together by Simon.
+This creation was designed by Roz Bassford, printed by Rob Merrill and constructed by Simon Parks.
 This lightweight banner can host two torches.

 The County Flag of Sussex

-It is accustomed within C.P.B.S. to find the flag of the County of Sussex proudly leading the Smugglers’ ranks.
-During the Victorian and early 20th Century it was commonplace to find flags within the participants of Sussex’s bonfire torchlit processions, and this is our salute to these authentic times and celebrates this fine local tradition which we partake in.
+Within the ranks of CPBS Smugglers the flag of the County of Sussex is proudly displayed.
+During the Victorian and early 20th Century it was commonplace to find flags within the participants of Sussex’s bonfire torchlit processions, and this is our salute to these authentic times and celebrates the fine local tradition which we partake in.
 The six gold ‘martlets’ (mythical heraldic birds) on a field of blue has definitively represented Sussex since at least 1611, however is most probably derived from the 14th Century arms of Sir John de Radynden – ‘Knight of the Shire’ (medieval Member of Parliament) who bore six silver martlets upon blue.
 During his tenure, de Radynden provided 140 armed footmen and 400 archers from Sussex to campaign in France.
 It is said that the six martlets highlight the six ancient subdivisions of the county – Chichester, Arundel, Bramber, Lewes, Pevensey and Hastings.

 The Badges of the Chiddingly Parish Bonfire Society

-Another large part of Sussex Bonfire ways are badges!
-Firstly, there are ‘membership badges’ which have been used since time immemorial to determine and identify who is a member of a said bonfire society.
-It is also routine to receive one’s membership badge on a ‘Badge Night’ where much bonfire merriment occurs, usually at a Society’s headquarters.
-C.P.B.S. hosts its annual Badge Night during August, prior to the commencement of the Sussex Bonfire Season in September.
+Another large part of Sussex Bonfire is badges.
+Firstly, there are ‘membership badges’ which have been used for well over a hundred and fifty years.
+These badges which identify who belongs to which society were originally printed on paper and pinned on costumes.
+Over the last 50 or so years they have become tin badges - usually (but not always) produced at a size of 38mm.
+It is traditional to receive one’s membership badge on ‘Badge Night’ at a local venue where much bonfire merriment occurs.
+CPBS hosts its annual Badge Night during August, prior to the commencement of the Sussex Bonfire Season in September.

-There are additionally ‘supporter badges’ which can generally be purchased as part of fundraising efforts.
-They are available to obtain whether a member of a bonfire society or not and worn by followers of a society to show support.
+Additionally, there are ‘supporter badges’ which can be bought as part of fundraising efforts.
+These badges are not limited to members but are also worn by followers of a society to show support.

-Let’s also have a look at the badges produced by the Chiddingly Parish Bonfire Society over the years, including our ‘special badges’ which are also available to purchase…
+Here are the Chiddingly Parish Bonfire Society badges that have been produced over the years, including our ‘special badges’ which are available to purchase…

 MEMBERSHIP BADGES